 The additional thing to mention about plenum rated cable is their insulation material, FEP.
 Insulation is the material that covers your ethernet cables copper wires.

 FEP material has been shown to perform better in areas with higher temperatures.
 In plenum areas you can expect the temperature to raise from time to time.
 This can be from outside conditions or equipment and working conditions.
 So aside from it's safety benefit you get the plus of operating at higher temperatures more efficiently than other insulation materials such as PVC or ECTFCE.

 Refer to this image for additional information on plenum and the other cable jacket ratings.

 Things to Know When Shopping for Plenum Cable

 We have touched on this before in this article but one of the first things that should be prioritized when shopping for plenum cable is certification.
 There are many different certification companies in the market today.
 Two of the most popular ones are UL and ETL.
 These two companies test your cables to ensure that proper safety measures are met.
 So double check that your cables are UL or ETL verified.
 Note here that UL certification is the highest certification standard for ethernet cables.

 We hope this article on what is plenum cable was helpful.
-When you're ready head on over to our plenum cable collection This collection has many different categories and types to fit any installation scenario.
-We carry shielded, unshielded, Cat5e to Cat8 and each come in many different options such as pull boxes and on reels.
+When you're ready head on over to our plenum cable collection.
+This collection has many different categories and types to fit any installation scenario.
+We carry shielded, unshielded, Cat5e to Cat8 cables and each come in many different options such as pull boxes and on reels.